kong0107/facebook-backup-tool/README.md

 3. Comments and photos are auto-downloaded.
 These may take more than half an hour.

 # Usage
+需要會架網站。
-1. Install and start web server, PHP, and MongoDB server locally.
+1. Install and start web server with PHP, and MongoDB server locally.
 2. Create your own App on [Facebook Developer](https://developers.facebook.com/).
 3. Edit `config.sample.php` and save as `config.inc.php`; edit `js/fbsdk-config.js`.
 4. Browse `index.php`, select what to crawl, submit the form, and wait.